hartleybrent/hartleybrent/README.md

 - 👋 Hi, I’m @hartleybrent
-- 👀 I’m interested in Networking and Automation
+- 👀 I’m interested in Networking, Security, and Automation
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... better Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...